Sciton HALO & Micropeel

 Post Inflammatory Hyperpigmentation (PIH/skin darkening)

 This is relatively rare with Sciton HALO & Micropeel.
 It would be more likely to occur on darker skin types but spontaneously improves.
-Improvement can be enhanced by the use of hydroquinone 4% cream.
+Improvement can be enhanced by the use of topical cream.
 Duration of this side effect usually depends on the severity of the inflammation that created it in the first place.
 Resolution can take anything from a few weeks to 3 months depending on severity.
 Sun exposure is the most common aggravating factor and this is why strict sun avoidance is important in the first few weeks following treatment.

 This can happen in any kind of laser resurfacing but is rare in Sciton HALO & Micropeel laser resurfacing.
 HSV infection (cold sore virus) is the most common kind but is usually prevented by taking a Valciclovir tablet twice daily for 7 days during the recovery period.
 Uncontrolled infection can then go on to result in hypertrophic (raised bumps) scarring.
 Thankfully if treated early any problems can be prevented.
 This is why Dr Hussein monitors the healing closely with the use of ‘selfie’ photos everyday for the first week.